SwatchPie/script-hero-for-illustrator/README.md

 It's no secret that consistent code is easier to work with - especially when you put it down for a while.
 As mentioned, **Script Hero** started as a roundup of code I was repeating in various scripts.

 The [.vscode](.vscode/README.md) directory has all kinds of code snippets to help me refactor in a standardized way and to write scripts using the library.
-Things aren't perfectly standardized and may never be, but the broad & important strokes, like a modular approach & error handling, are solid and these snippets help support that.
+Things aren't perfectly standardized and may never be, but the important things - like a modular approach & error handling - are solid and these snippets help to support that.

 Everything in the `.vscode` directory is specific to ExtendScript and Adobe Illustrator and includes: